Kadeko/VRCBreeze/Documentation/INSTRUCTIONS.md

 > Generated Animations can be edited!
 It's always better to do it yourself!
 Sometimes the bones may rotate in a different way due to bone rotations, so you may have to fix that manually.

 > [!TIP]
-> Bones that are going upwards (For example: Ears) should use Inverted X and Z axis option!
+> Bones that are going upwards (For example: Animal Ears) should use Inverted X and Z axis option!

 # **Problems & Solutions:**